IvS-Asteroseismology/star_shine/README.md

 make everything run as fast as it can.
 Just-in-time compilation can result in more optimised machine code than ahead-of-time compilation.
 Note that compilation takes time, but this only applies to the first time each function is used.
 In short: first time use is not indicative of the final runtime.

+The GUI can be started by running

+    sts.launch_gui()

 ### Example use